Filtering the rejection set while preserving false discovery rate control: Connection to structured multiple testing

 The filter $\F$ then acts as a ``projection" onto this set $\sU_{\F}$.
 Then Focused BH is a procedure that inputs a set of p-values $\bm p$ and outputs a member $\cU^* \in \sU_{\F}$ such that $\EE{\fdp(\cU^*)} \leq q$.

 Conversely, let $\sU \subseteq 2^{\cH}$ be a collection of rejection sets (specified a priori) that obey a certain structural constraint and let us consider a procedure that directly searches for a rejection set $\cU^*\in \sU$.
-Specifically, let us define \textit{Structured BH} as follows.
+Specifically, let us define \textit{Structured BH} (independently discovered by \cite{RetJ17}) as follows.
 For each $\cU \in \sU$, define \ Then, let

 i.e. we choose the largest set in $\sU$ for which the estimated FDP is below the target.
 Note that this maximum might not be unique, in which case we allow Structured BH to output any of these maximal sets.

-This procedure controls the FDR as long as the p-values are PRDS; see Proposition \ref{prop:structured_BH} in the appendix.
+\begin{proposition} For any structure class $\sU$, Structured BH controls the FDR as long as the p-values are PRDS. \end{proposition} \begin{proof} This statement follows from the first part of Lemma~\ref{lem:FDR_control} since Structured BH is by construction a self-consistent procedure with respect to $\Delta(\bm p, r) = \frac{q}{m}r$, for which $|\mathcal U^*|$ is a nonincreasing function of each p-value. \end{proof}

 What is the relation between these two approaches to the problem?
 It turns out that Structured BH for any $\sU$ can be recast as Focused BH for the filter $\F_{\sU}(\cR)$, defined via